tbm/homepage/content/debian/kirkwood/qnap/ts-41x/deinstall.md

 <h1>Restoring the original QNAP firmware</h1>

-If you want to restore the original QNAP firmware on your TS-410, TS-410U, TS-412, TS-419P, TS-419P+ or TS-419U for some reason, you can follow the instructions below.
+If you want to restore the original QNAP firmware on your TS-41x or TS-42x device for some reason, you can follow the instructions below.
 Please note that this will only work if your Debian system is still working.
 If your Debian system is broken but the machine itself works, you can use the <a href = "../recovery/">recovery mode</a> to